chtoucas/Narvalo.NET/docs/Narvalo.Edu/Fx/Monads/Monads.md

 Monad
 -----

-A Monad has a unit element `Return` and a `Bind` operation that satisfy the three monad laws:
+A Monad has a `Unit` element and a `Bind` operation that satisfy the monad laws:
-- `Return` is the identity for `Bind`.
+- `Unit` is the identity for `Bind`.
 - `Bind` is associative.

-Haskell also provides a fail method which is not part of the standard definition of a monad.
+Haskell also provides a `fail` method which is not part of the standard definition of a monad.
 It is mostly used for pattern matching failure, something we do not have in .NET.